jonathancwhite/ballistic-gatsby/src/pages/index.md

     In a time where it's increasingly common to cut corners and save costs by outsourcing work, we've made a commitment to investing in the best talent right here at home.
-By working with the best, we are able to create the best and provide the best for our high-growth clients.
+By working with the best, we are able to create the best and provide the best for our prestigious clients.
 services:
   heading: Make modern-day moves that bring the ROI.
   subheading: Why Ballistic